SharadhiPrabhu/breathe-esg-assignment/README.md

 ---

-Built by: Sagar Prabhu (MCA, Manipal Institute of Technology)
+Built by: Sharadhi Prabhu (MCA, Manipal Institute of Technology)
 For: Breathe ESG Tech Intern Assignment — May 2026